TransistorFM/podcastindustry.org/README.md

 [^7]: [Acast Year End Report 2023](https://podcastindustry.org/sources/financial-statements/acast-year-end-report-2023.pdf)
 [^8]: [Listen Notes Podcast Stats](https://www.listennotes.com/podcast-stats/?srsltid=AfmBOopW_FOhVOg5RTroq4zysUZU17JhU_K1hR0_5zGtJ0REMpTqxARj#hosting)
 [^9]: Reddit threads discussing podcast expenses: [Thread 1](https://www.reddit.com/r/podcasting/comments/how_much_do_you_spend_a_month_on_your_podcast/) and [Thread 2](https://www.reddit.com/r/podcasting/comments/how_much_in_total_have_you_spent_on_your_podcast/)
 [^10]: In the Annual Report for 2023, on page 20 under "Net sales breakdown", there's a note that says: "Acast's net sales are mainly generated from advertising revenue recognized over time.
 Just over 11% of Acast net sales are generated by non-ad revenue streams, such as SaaS and subscription revenue, for the reporting periods presented."
-Given that Acast's total net sales for 2023 was 1,636.4 million SEK (as stated multiple times in the report), we can calculate: 11% of 1,636.4 million SEK = 179.9 million SEK.
+Given that Acast's total net sales for 2023 were 1,636.4 million SEK (as stated multiple times in the report), we can calculate 11% of 1,636.4 million SEK = 179.9 million SEK.
 Converting to USD at an approximate exchange rate of 0.096 SEK to USD: 179.9 million SEK * 0.096 = $17.27 million USD
 [^11]: [Audio-Technica Companies House Document](https://podcastindustry.org/sources/financial-statements/audio-technina-companies_house_document.pdf)
 [^12]: [Sennheiser Group Looks Back on a Successful 2023 Fiscal Year](https://en-us.sennheiser.com/newsroom/sennheiser-group-looks-back-on-a-successful-2023-fiscal-year)
 [^13]: [Logitech SEC Filing Q2 2019](https://podcastindustry.org/sources/financial-statements/LOGI-10-Q_2019-01-24.pdf)